jbnicolai/generator-webapp-heroku/readme.md

 # Web app generator [![Build Status](https://secure.travis-ci.org/yeoman/generator-webapp.svg?branch=master)](http://travis-ci.org/yeoman/generator-webapp)

-[Yeoman](http://yeoman.io) generator that scaffolds out a front-end web app, creates a Heroku app, and provides easy publishing to Heroku.
+[Yeoman](http://yeoman.io) generator that scaffolds out a front-end web app, and provides an easy way to create and publish to Heroku.

-Note: The only changes between this and webapp is that there are some additional grunt commands that will create and provision a Heroku app, generate Heroku specific files, and commit to Heroku.
-For more information, check out [Easily Deploy a Yeoman App to Heroku](http://johnlivingston.io/blog/yeoman-heroku)
+Note: The only changes between this and generator-webapp (v 0.11.1) are some additional grunt commands that will create and provision a Heroku app, generate Heroku specific files, and commit to Heroku.
+For more information, check out [Easily Deploy a Yeoman App to Heroku](http://johnlivingston.io/blog/yeoman-heroku).

 ![](http://i.imgur.com/uKTT2Hj.png)